JEE/Chemistry/Mole Concept and Stoichiometry

 A representative Mole Concept and Stoichiometry problem gives data and asks for the conclusion.
 What should be done first?

-Method: identify the active concept from Mole and Avogadro number or Limiting reagent, then check conditions before using a formula or reaction memory.
+Method: identify the active concept from Mole and Avogadro number or Limiting reagent identification, then check conditions before using a formula or reaction memory.
 This is a newly written example, not a copied source question.

 Mole Concept and Stoichiometry — JEE Advanced trap example